DOI10.47051/ZNVA6317

 Figure 1: Adult male of Atractus dunni from Santa Lucía Cloud Forest Reserve, Pichincha province, Ecuador.

-Natural history: Atractus dunni is a locally frequent semi-fossorial snake that inhabits old-growth to moderately disturbed cloud forests, crops, pastures, and rural gardens near forest border.2,6 This species is distributed in cold (mean annual temperature=11.88–18.67 °C) areas of the Pacific slopes of the Andes where the annual precipitation ranges between 1000 and 2561 mm.1 Sleepy Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights2,6 or rarely during the daytime.7 When not active, individuals are usually found hidden under logs, rocks, or in leaf-litter.3,6 The diet of A. dunni includes insect larvae and earthworms.2 These snakes rely mostly on their cryptic coloration as a primary line of defense.
-If handled, individuals usually just try to flee, but they can also use their sharp tail tip for poking as well as flatten their body dorsoventrally to appear larger.6 Females of A. dunni lay clutches of 2–4 eggs under soft soil.2,6
+Natural history: Atractus dunni is a locally frequent semi-fossorial snake that inhabits old-growth to moderately disturbed cloud forests, crops, pastures, and rural gardens near the forest border.2,6 This species is distributed in cold (mean annual temperature=11.88–18.67°C) areas of the Pacific slopes of the Andes where the annual precipitation ranges between 1000 and 2561 mm.1 Sleepy Ground Snakes are usually seen moving on the forest floor or crossing dirt roads and trails during warm and cloudy nights2,6 or rarely during the daytime.7 When not active, individuals are usually found hidden under logs, rocks, or in leaf-litter.3,6 The diet of A. dunni includes insect larvae and earthworms.2 These snakes rely mostly on their cryptic coloration as a primary line of defense.
+If handled, individuals usually just try to flee, but they can also use their sharp tail-tip for poking as well as flatten their body dorsoventrally to appear larger.6 Females of A. dunni lay clutches of 2–4 eggs under soft soil.2,6

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..8 Atractus dunni is listed in this category because it has been recorded in more than 10 localities (=27; see Appendix 1), occurs in more than 10 protected areas, and is distributed over an area that retains most (~72%) of its forest cover.9 Therefore, the species is considered to be facing no major immediate extinction threats.8 However, some populations are likely to be declining due to deforestation by logging and large-scale mining, especially in the provinces Imbabura and Carchi.8,10
+Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..8 Atractus dunni is listed in this category because it has been recorded in more than 10 localities (=27; see Appendix 1), occurs in more than 10 protected areas, and is distributed over an area that retains most (~72%) of its forest cover.9 Therefore, the species is considered to be facing no major immediate extinction threats.8 However, some populations are likely to be declining due to deforestation by logging and large-scale mining, especially in the provinces of Imbabura and Carchi.8,10

 Distribution: Atractus dunni is endemic to an area of approximately 3,741 km2 along the Pacific slopes of the Andes of northwestern Ecuador (Fig. 2).